gerph/riscos-presenter/rougol/speaker-notes.md

 <step>

 The VDU system is pretty well supported.
-It can output as a regular console application in the host OS for plain text.
+It can output as a regular console application in the host OS with plain text.
 Or you can use the 'ANSIText' implementation, which translates the RISC OS VDU codes into ANSI terminal codes.
 This means that if you have yellow text in RISC OS, it comes out yellow in the terminal.

 <step>